Craving chewy chocolate chip cookies? This recipe right here is a bakery-style chocolate chip cookie that is going to wow your whole family or guests.

 How can I make the cookies fluffier instead of flat?

 Aim for slightly softened butter, not melted.
 You will find if you pour melted butter into your cookies it will change the texture.
 Ensure it is butter and not margarine.

 Whip the butter and sugar well, as I mentioned above.

-Why are my chocolate chip cookies coming out so flat?
+Why are my cookies so flat?